 Careers adviser

 You'll provide information, advice and guidance to help students make choices about their education, training and work opportunities.
 You'll help identify career options, build CVs, identify skills gaps, advise on where to search for jobs, help with the application process and locate relevant training courses.
-The role is open to all graduates but a degree, HND or foundation degree in a sociological or educational-related topic would be useful.
+The role is open to all graduates but a degree, HND or foundation degree in a sociological or education-related topic would be useful.
 The majority of employers look for candidates who have, or are willing to work towards, the Qualification in Careers Guidance (QCG).
 The main employer of careers advisers is the National Careers Service.
 Learn more about becoming a careers adviser or search postgraduate courses in career guidance.

 Counsellor